Understanding Docker Containers Before You Install

-Ubuntu includes Docker packages in its default repositories, but these versions often lag behind the current stable releases.
-Installing from the official Docker repository ensures you get the latest features, security updates, and bug fixes.
-The process takes a few extra minutes but pays off in long-term stability and access to newer capabilities.
+Ubuntu 18.04 includes Docker packages in its default repositories, but these versions typically lag behind current stable releases by several minor versions.
+The official Docker repository gives you the latest stable release with recent features, security patches, and bug fixes.

 sudo apt update